ndangelo/madtinker/_posts/2024-08-21-introduction-to-figma.md

 The Align commands are accessible in the Properties (the interface area to the right of the window).
 Click “Align Horizontal Centers” and “Align Vertical Centers” to align the two objects.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_07.mp4"></video></figure>###
-10. Add rounded corners to the rectangle and change the color
+### 10. Add rounded corners to the rectangle and change the color

 Select the rectangle shape you just created.
 The Properties panel has a setting called “Corner Radius”, which allows us to round the corners of any shape.
 Type in the number of pixels you want each corner rounded by.

 To maximize the corners and create semicircles at each end of the rectangle, enter a number larger than half the object’s height.
 (We set ours to 32, so we’re covered in case we want to make the button a bit bigger later on—but try out some different numbers and see what happens!)

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_08.mp4"></video></figure>The color settings can also be found in the Properties panel.
+The color settings can also be found in the Properties panel.
 We often want to attract people’s attention with buttons—so select the rectangle and pick a bright color!
 We’ve gone with a bright yellow by typing in a hex code (#EEEE33)—but you can also click to open the color palette and pick a color that way.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_10.mp4"></video></figure>###
-11. Change the font
+### 11. Change the font

 With the text layer selected, you can access settings in the Properties panel to change the font, font size, weight, and color.
 We’ve stuck with Inter but switched to bold and uppercase text.
 We also aligned the text to center.

-<figure class="wp-block-video"><video controls="" loop="" muted="" playsinline="" preload="none" src="https://storage.designlab.com/email-courses/figma-101/2023/F101_D1_11.mp4"></video></figure>The final thing to do for today is to give our file a name.
+The final thing to do for today is to give our file a name.
 To do this, deselect all objects (Escape will do the trick) and click where it says “Untitled” at the top of the window.
 Then type something like “Figma 101 App.”
 That’s it!
 Figma stores all your files in the cloud.

 ## Assignment

 Right-click on your finished project to get a share link.
 Please post this link to the dropbox on d2l.
 You will complete all of the tutorials in this section within one file.
 You will not have to submit multiple links for this tutorial series.

 From: Figma 101: Design an App Screen. (n.d.).
-Retrieved from https://designlab.com/figma-101-course/design-an-app-screen
+Retrieved from [https://designlab.com/figma-101-course/design-an-app-screen](https://designlab.com/figma-101-course/design-an-app-screen)